SFU-CMPT-201/a2-pub/README.md

 using bash.
 After you're done, enter `exit` to return to the original zsh shell.
 Note that we have configured zsh on our VM to enable many features, e.g., custom prompt, autocompletion, git support, etc. When you use bash, you won't have access to those features.

+### Neovim linter for bash

+As you write bash scripts using our Neovim, you will notice that it shows various suggestions.
+This is because we have installed a *linter* called [ShellCheck](https://www.shellcheck.net/).
+A linter is a program that analyzes code and reports errors, bugs, and suggestions.
+It is a very common programming tool and you are highly encouraged to use it for all programming tasks, regardless of the language you use.
+Using a linter, you can learn a lot about writing clean and reliable code and following best practices.
+In fact, we have installed Neovim linters for C/C++ as well, as you will see in later assignments.

 ### Activities for `2.
 Variables`